divyag9/w251-project/jetson/README.md

 Note:

 1. I was not able to uplaod the model to github, but to run you need to have model_frcnn.hdf5 in the same directory where you are running the detector

+2. Also make sure there are no files in TestData/images directory.
+To show how the structure looks i just created a sample file in it otherwise github will not let me have the folder structure